-I am thrilled to be pursuing a Ph.D. at Rice University, which I began in Fall 2022.
+I am pursuing a Ph.D. at Rice University, which I began in Fall 2022.
 My student page, which in turn points to this webpage, can be found here.
+I am a fourth-year student preparing for my comprehensive examinations in October, and I see my work focusing in three areas:

 Comparative Religion.
 I am a comparativist by experience and training, working for many years in interreligious dialogue.
 I hold a deep interest in the history of religion(s), particularly the history of religion(s) in America.
 I have interests in the public understanding of religion as well as increasing religious literacy in communities.

 Energizing the Humanities.
 In our STEM world, I more and more see the need for a robust and active place for the humanities.
 They are not secondary, a luxury, or irrelevant.
-I am also deeply invested in the power of education.
-No matter where I have been in my career, the role of teacher and guide has been at the core of my identity and my vocation.
+I am invested in the power of education.
+No matter where I have been in my career, the role of teacher and guide has been at the core of my vocation.
 I see the need for the continued focus on the importance of the humanities, and I want my scholarship and my teaching to contribute to forwarding the humanities in the 21st century.